FAQs

 I'm outside of the UK - can VAT be taken off the cost I pay?

 There is no tax on the shipping cost you see at checkout but VAT is included in the cost of the bike.
 We're not able to change this on the website but as it will need to be done manually.
-Email us which bike you're looking to buy and we will email you back an invoice excluding VAT, you can pay this invoice by card or bank transfer.
+Email us which bike you're looking to buy and we will email you back an invoice excluding VAT along with the shipping costs and import costs.

 I'm not sure whether to buy a Stanforth Bikes with an ahead stem or quill?